CongressEdits

-CongressEdits (@congressedits) was an automated Twitter bot account created in July 2014 that tweeted changes to Wikipedia articles that originated from IP addresses within the ranges assigned to the United States Congress.
-The changes could have been made by anyone using a computer on the U.S. Capitol complex's computer network, including both staff of U.S. elected representatives and senators as well as visitors such as journalists, constituents, tourists, and lobbyists.
+CongressEdits (@congressedits) was a social media bot account created on July 8, 2014, that posted changes to Wikipedia articles that originate from IP addresses within the ranges assigned to the United States Congress.
+The changes could be made by anyone using a computer on the U.S. Capitol complex's computer network, including both staff of U.S. elected representatives and senators as well as visitors such as journalists, constituents, tourists, and lobbyists.
 CongressEdits has been called a watchdog by NBC News.

-In October 2018, Twitter suspended the account, making its tweets only accessible through archival services.
-CongressEdits can now be found on the social media site Mastodon.
+The account began on Twitter until it was suspended in October 2018, making its tweets only accessible through archival services.
+CongressEdits was migrated to Mastodon after its suspension, until its parent instance botsin.space was shut down in March 2025.

 History

 CongressEdits was written by and was run by Ed Summers, a web developer, who was inspired by a friend's tweet about Parliament WikiEdits, run by Tom Scott, which performs the same function for the staffers of Parliament of the United Kingdom.
 It has since been credited for inspiring additional bots for Australia, Canada, South Africa, Switzerland, The Netherlands, Israel, Chile, Italy and Greece.
 Summers wrote that his "hope for @congressedits wasn't to expose inanity, or belittle our elected officials."
 He emphasized that he did not see edits to such articles as Step Up 3D, It's Always Sunny in Philadelphia, or Horse head mask as "something to make fun of," and points to "substantial edits like changing a Congressperson's party affiliation from Democrat to Independent."
 Ultimately, he wanted to see Congressional staffers log in to Wikipedia, identifying themselves to use their knowledge of the issues and history to help make Wikipedia better.
 Summers wrote that he saw the project "as a potentially useful transparency tool".

-Tweets since November 6, 2017 included screenshots of the specific changes made to the article.
+Tweets since November 6, 2017, included screenshots of the specific changes made to the article.

 CongressEdits was credited with bringing to light edits to Senate Intelligence Committee report on CIA torture by a United States Senate shared address on December 9 and 10, 2014, which removed the phrase "(a euphemism for torture)", with revision notes of "removing bias"; however, these edits were soon reverted.

 In 2017, the bot revealed many instances of disruptive edits by apparent Congressional interns, ranging from commentary on pop culture to inserting unsourced and controversial information about living people to direct communication with followers of the account.